TheArtilect/portfolioN/README.md

 ### Quick Start
--Clone the repo: `git clone https://github.com/TheArtilect/u-portfolio.git`
+-Clone the repo: `git clone https://github.com/ianagpawa/u-portfolio.git`

+#### Viewing the deployed app
+Point your browser to `https://ian-agpawa.appspot.com/`

-#### Viewing the app
+#### Viewing the app locally
 You can run the app by opening the `index.html` file with your browser.
-Alternatively, you can run the following command `python -m SimpleHTTPServer` in the terminal while in the project folder and then direct your browser to `0.0.0.0:8000`.
+You can also run the following command `python -m SimpleHTTPServer` in the terminal while in the project folder and then direct your browser to `0.0.0.0:8000`.

 If there are any projects added in the `my_projects.py` file, run `python my_projects.py` to update/generate the `projects.js` file, and will also open the browser with `index.html`.